survivejs/website-cf-assets/README.md

 ## TODO

 * Explore the usage of KV storage for caching image references.
 Doing this would be worthwhile with a large amount of images as this would speed up the image lookup in the worker.

+## Caveats

+* If you are not careful, this can get expensive.
+[Source](https://blog.klungo.no/2021/12/07/cloudflare-images-has-a-lot-of-issues/).
+[The HN thread](https://news.ycombinator.com/item?id=29474743) lists affordable options with similar capabilities.
+* SVGs don't seem to be supported at the moment so although they are uploaded, they won't show up in the image index!